Contrasting Deutsche Börse (DBOEY) & Its Peers

-Deutsche Börse (OTCMKTS: DBOEY) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its peers?
-We will compare Deutsche Börse to related businesses based on the strength of its risk, dividends, institutional ownership, valuation, profitability, analyst recommendations and earnings.
+Deutsche Börse (OTCMKTS: DBOEY) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its peers?
+We will compare Deutsche Börse to related businesses based on the strength of its institutional ownership, analyst recommendations, risk, profitability, dividends, valuation and earnings.

 Profitability